Thai curry

 By definition, “curry” can be sauce, or a combination of various spices.
 There are dozens of types of curry and Thai is just one of them.

-Red, green, and yellow Thai curry pastes are the most commonly used types, though you can also get Panang and Massaman varieties.
-Each paste tastes slightly different from the next, but basic ingredients you can find in all Thai curry pastes are:
+Red, green, and yellow Thai curry pastes are the most common types, though you can also get Panang and Massaman varieties.
+Each paste tastes slightly different from the next.

 • Dried or fresh chili peppers